CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/benchmark_cmaqv54+_hbv3_beeond/cmaqv54+_hbv3_120_beeond.md

 Input files are *.nc (uncompressed netCDF)

-### Install CMAQv5.4+ software

-See instructions in the Advanced Tutorial.

 ### Use the files under the following directory to set up the CycleCloud Cluster to use beeond.

 Using a modified version of the instructions available on this <a href="https://techcommunity.microsoft.com/t5/azure-high-performance-computing/automate-beeond-filesystem-on-azure-cyclecloud-slurm-cluster/ba-p/3625544">Blog Post</a>, updated for the new CycleCloud version 8.5 and slurm 22.05.10.